maxobaxo/scher-dev-blog/src/pages/blog/i-like-baseball/index.md

 There are many ways to go about this, but I'm going to utilize [AWS RDS](https://aws.amazon.com/rds/) for hosting the database.
 If you're unfamiliar, RDS is Amazon Web Services' database management system, which is basically a collection of services that simplify the setup, operation, and scaling of databases.
 It's arguably overkill for this project, but the CSV file data is arranged relationally, so I need a relational database solution and I've used RDS before.
 Hopefully, my familiarity will help expedite configuration and set up.

+Before setting up the DB instance, I need to create an IAM user that I'll use to connect to the RDS instance.
+It's best practice to use an IAM user rather than connecting using the root user.
+In order to create the user, I follow the [steps delineated here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html).

+### Creating a DB instance in RDS

+Now, I'm ready to create my DB instance in RDS.
+In the RDS console, I select the region dropdown menu in the upper right corner and pick the region where I want my DB instance hosted.
+I don't imagine my baseball stats website is going to go viral, but since I'm in Portland, I'll select `us-west-2` for Oregon.

+In the navigation pane, I select "Databases" and then click the orange button reading "Create Database."
+In the creation window, I select "Easy Create" because I'm not afraid to admit I'm not an expert DB engineer.
+I'm choosing MySQL as the DB engine because I've used it before, and well I don't have a better explanation... like I just needlessly confessed...
+I'm not an expert DB engineer.
+I also select the 'free tier' for instance size because dollars and I've got kids to feed.
+Next, I create master credentials for the DB instance and save them in 1password, and then I click the orange "Create Database" button.

+Hooray!
+I created a database in AWS.
+It's incredible... except, it's empty and I need to connect to it.

+### Connecting to the DB instance in RDS